 Hadrian’s Wall Path (www.nationaltrail.co.uk/hadrians-wall-path) is an 84-mile national trail that runs from Wallsend to Bowness

 Marysport Roman Museum.
 Settled by the Romans in the 2nd century, this was the most northerly extension of the Roman Empire.
 Named Alauna, the fort on the cliffs covered 6.5 acres and was garrisoned by up to 1000 soldiers from Austria, Italy, Provence France, Croatia, and North Africa, They were posted here for 3-4 years and occupied the area for 280 years.
-It was the military outpost on the west end of the Solway Coast to the west end of Hadrian’s Wall.
+It was the military outpost on the Solway Coast’s west end to Hadrian’s Wall’s west end.
 The Roman Museum has 5 altars and remains of a temple.

 Birdoswald Roman Fort.
 This has the longest intact stretch of wall and the remains of a large fort.
 The east edge of the property drops vertically down to the River Irthing.